GoogleChrome/developer.chrome.com/site/en/articles/scroll-driven-animations/index.md

 The `scroll()` function accepts a `<scroller>` and an `<axis>` argument.

 Accepted values for the `<scroller>` argument are the following:
-- `nearest`.
-Uses the nearest ancestor scroll container _(default)_.
+- `nearest`: Uses the nearest ancestor scroll container _(default)_.
-- `root`.
-Uses the document viewport as the scroll container.
+- `root`: Uses the document viewport as the scroll container.
-- `self`.
-Uses the element itself as the scroll container.
+- `self`: Uses the element itself as the scroll container.

 Accepted values for the `<axis>` argument are the following:
-- `block`.
-Uses the measure of progress along the block axis of the scroll container _(default)_.
+- `block`: Uses the measure of progress along the block axis of the scroll container _(default)_.
-- `inline`.
-Uses the measure of progress along the inline axis of the scroll container.
+- `inline`: Uses the measure of progress along the inline axis of the scroll container.
-- `y`.
-Uses the measure of progress along the y axis of the scroll container.
+- `y`: Uses the measure of progress along the y axis of the scroll container.
-- `x`.
-Uses the measure of progress along the x axis of the scroll container.
+- `x`: Uses the measure of progress along the x axis of the scroll container.

 For example, to bind an animation to the root scroller on the block axis, the values to pass into `scroll()` are `root` and `block`.
 Put together, the value is `scroll(root block)`.

 {% Aside 'important' %} Because an `animation-duration` set in seconds does not make sense when using a Scroll Progress Timeline, you must set `animation-duration` to `auto`.
 Alternatively, as done in the code snippet above, omit the `animation-duration` from the `animation` shorthand as it will then use its default value which is `auto`. {% endAside %}

-#### Demo: Reading Progress Indicator
+#### Demo: Reading progress indicator

 @TODO: video